 Master internship

-As a final part of the master program, an academic internship at the Operations Research and Logistics (ORL) group prepares students for a career in e.g. the management of supply chains, operations analytics and logistics development.
-Students either choose for a more research-oriented internship or a professional internship, depending on their own preferences.
-Supervised by one of our specialists, together with a representative of the company, our students work on one (or several) project(s) that require both academic level training and attitude and prepare for a kickstart on the labour market.
+Internships supervised by the Operations Research and Logistics (ORL) group prepare students for a career in e.g. the management of supply chains, operations analytics and logistics development.
+Supervised by one of our specialists and a person from the host institution, our students work on one (or several) project(s) that require both academic level training and attitude and prepare for a kickstart on the labour market.

 FAQ